Vuhuydiet/Snakes/README.md

 # Snakes
-snakes is a online game
+snakes is an online game